New Student FAQ

 Do I have to bare my belly to participate?

 Not at all!
-A fitted top is at least required, for me to be able to see your posture and form.
-But while a bare belly is not required, keep in mind that in bellydance class, it is entirely appropriate and in context.
+A fitted top is at least recommended, for your instructor to be able to see your posture and form.
+And while a bare belly is not required, keep in mind that in bellydance class, it is entirely appropriate and in context.
 Read “All about baring your belly (or not)” in the extended FAQ below for more info about baring your belly in class, and belly-covering options for class.

 Where can I purchase finger cymbals?
 What kind should I get?

 Students will need to purchase quality student finger cymbals (also called zills).
 We highly recommend Saroyan Mastercrafts, which you can purchase easily online on Amazon: Afghanis or The Grecian are the preferred styles.
-I know of no local shops which regularly carry quality finger cymbals, so plan ahead and purchase them online in time to use in class the third week of the session.
+We know of no local Seattle area shops which regularly carry quality finger cymbals, so plan ahead and purchase them online in time to use in class the third week of the session.

 If you do choose to go with another brand of finger cymbals, make sure you purchase as good a quality as you can afford.
 Like any instrument, the more cheaply produced instruments are more difficult to play, the sound will not be pleasing to you, and you won’t want to practice!
 Most “import stores”, such as Cost Plus or similar, carry terrible quality prop pieces and are not appropriate instruments for serious playing.
 Most important, make sure your chosen style has two slots for the elastic, and can accommodate 1/4″ elastic.
 Finger cymbals with two wide slots and good quality elastic will stay on your fingers better, which helps you play more confidently.